afifafian/Public-Entertainme/README.md

 This app allows you to create your desired Movie & TV Series, update and delete it, plus you also can add it to your favorites list.

-This app has 3 servers and 1 client architectures, with technologies used:
+There are 3 servers in this app with the purpose to analyze the differences in terms of speed time request, between casual API request and Cache request.
+The technologies used in this app:

 Server:
 - expressApp (Movie & TV Series): Node JS, Express JS, MongoDB (Join Database)